xeger/backticks/README.md

   - Uses [pseudoterminals](https://en.wikipedia.org/wiki/Pseudoterminal) for realtime stdout/stdin
   - Captures input as well as output
   - Separates stdout from stderr
+  - Allows realtime monitoring and transformation of input/output

 "Intuitive" comes from a DSL that lets you provide command-line arguments as if they were Ruby method arguments: